Engee documentation

 Simple shift register generator

-A linear feedback shift register (LFSR) implemented as a simple shift register generator (SSRG) is used to generate PN sequences.
-This type of shift register is also known as a Fibonacci implementation.
+To generate PN sequences, a linear feedback shift register (LFSR) is used, implemented as a simple shift register generator (SSRG).
+This type of shift register is also known as the Fibonacci implementation.

 pn sequence generator 1 en

-The polynomial defines the feedbacks of the shift register.
-It is a primitive binary polynomial .
-For the quotient , where is from 0 to , the quotient is 1 if there is a link from to the adder.
-The leading term, , and the constant term, , of the generating polynomial must be equal to 1 because the polynomial must be primitive.
-At each time step, all registers, , in the generator update their values according to the value of the incoming arrow in the shift register.
-The adders perform addition modulo 2.
-The output of the LFSR reflects the sum of all connections in the mask vector .
+The polynomial defines the feedback of the shift register.
+This is a primitive binary polynomial. .
+For the coefficient , where – from 0 before , coefficient equal to 1 if there is a connection from -th register to the adder.
+The leading member, , and a permanent member, , the generating polynomial must be equal to 1 because the polynomial must be primitive.
+At each time step, all registers are the generator updates its values according to the value of the incoming arrow in the shift register.
+Adders perform addition modulo 2.
+The LFSR output reflects the sum of all connections in the mask vector .

-• is set by the Generator polynomial parameters.
+• is set by the parameter Generator polynomial.

-• The initial value is set by the Initial states parameters.
+• Initial value is set by the parameter Initial states.

-• defines the offset of the PN-sequence start point and is set by the Output mask vector (or scalar shift value)] parameters or by the Mask port.
+• defines the offset of the starting point of the PN sequence and is set by the parameter Output mask vector (or scalar shift value)] or the Mask port.

-This table shows two sets of parameters values that correspond to the generating polynomial .
+This table shows two sets of parameter values that correspond to the generating polynomial. .

 Quantity Example 1 Example 2